rqguan/MaNGA-AGN/README.md

         c.
 Before taking BTP into the account, print the elliptic ring FT in the range of (0.2, 1.6, 8). testing if the spacial feature would be conserved.

-            i. looks good but each item not taks >9s, causing the whole time >4days.
+            i. looks good but each item now takes >9s, causing the whole iterate time >4days.